Published on Apr 1, 2018

 how to use castile soap for cleaning

-Most cleaning solutions we use at home, and on ourselves come from animal-fat derived soaps and petro-chemicals.
-Usually a combination of the two.
+Most cleaning solutions we use at home, and on ourselves, come from animal-fat-derived soaps and petrochemicals.
+Usually, a combination of the two.
 Electrodry has the secret to a more natural option you can use.
-Castile soap is the non-toxic, vegetable based soap that is an amazing all-purpose alternative to lather up with in the bath or use as a general cleaner around the home.
+Castile soap is a non-toxic, vegetable-based soap that is an amazing all-purpose alternative to lather up with in the bath or use as a general cleaner around the home.

-When it comes to soaps, there’s 2 main types.
+When it comes to soaps, there are 2 main types.
 Tallow, which is derived from animal fat and is the basis for most soaps we purchase or castile soap, which is derived from vegetable oils and should contain no additional chemicals.

 Facts About Cleaning Using Castile Soap